rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_ENCOUNTER (hs_encounter.int)`

-Runs whenever a random encounter occurs (except the Horrigan meeting and scripted encounters), or when the player enters a local map from the world map.
+Runs whenever a random encounter occurs (except the Horrigan meeting and scripted encounters), or when the player enters a local map from the world map.<br>
 You can override the map for loading or the encounter.

 ```